-- False autocratic leaders are in a position of power but make decisions by themselves. - False autocratic approaches have more centralised decision-making. - 3.
+- 1. False autocratic leaders are in a position of power but make decisions by themselves. - False autocratic approaches have more centralised decision-making. - 3.
 True - 4.
 True - False there is often less accountability when things go wrong because a group of people made a decision rather than an individual.

-Purpose: Students research leaders

-and evaluate the effectiveness of different decision-making
+Purpose: Students research leaders and evaluate the effectiveness of different decision-making approaches.
+Practicalities : Students work individually or in pairs; Students need access to the internet.
+Preparation: Write the instructions on the board or show Slide 6.3 C .

-approaches.

-pairs; Students need access to the

-internet.

-- Individually or in pairs, research a local or historical leader who demonstrates autocratic and/or democratic leadership. - Find at least three examples from their lives that demonstrate the advantages or disadvantages of this leadership approach. - Present your work about this leader to the class.
+- 1. Individually or in pairs, research a local or historical leader who demonstrates autocratic and/or democratic leadership. - 2.
+Find at least three examples from their lives that demonstrate the advantages or disadvantages of this leadership approach. - 3.
+Present your work about this leader to the class.